Our House

-Summary: The white grubs of Japanese beetle feed on the roots of grasses while the adult beetles feed on a wide variety of landscape plants.
-These ornate beetles can be an extremely destructive turf and landscape pest.
+Summary: The larvae, or white grubs, of Japanese beetle feed on the roots of grasses while the adult beetles feed on a wide variety of landscape plants.
+These beautifully ornate beetles can be an extremely destructive turf and landscape pest.

 Jack DeAngelis, PhD